-The UAAL decreased by \$1.077 billion, from \$7.615 billion as of June 30, 2016 to \$6.538 billion as of June 30, 2017.
-The funded ratio - the ratio of the actuarial value of assets to the actuarial accrued liability - increased from 65.7% to 70.4% as of June 30, 2017.
-The increase from last year was due to several factors including the impact of an assumption change effective with this valuation, liability gains resulting largely from salaries increasing more slowly than assumed and more terminations than expected, as well as an asset gain.
+The UAAL decreased by \$0.409 billion, from \$6.538 billion as of June 30, 2017 to \$6.129 billion as of June 30, 2018.
+The funded ratio - the ratio of the actuarial value of assets to the actuarial accrued liability - increased from 70.4% to 72.9% as of June 30, 2018.
+The increase from last year was due to several factors including liability gains resulting largely from salaries increasing more slowly than assumed and more terminations than expected, as well as an asset gain.
 A detailed summary of the changes in UAAL is included in Table 10.

-For the fiscal year ending June 30, 2017, the dedicated State revenue plus the matching contribution was equivalent to a contribution rate of approximately 7.4% of covered payroll.
+For the fiscal year ending June 30, 2018, the dedicated State revenue plus the matching contribution was equivalent to a contribution rate of approximately 8.3% of covered payroll.
 Since these contributions are unrelated to the covered payroll of the System, our outlook for the future contribution level from these sources also incorporates the prior four years of actual contributions.
-As a result, our outlook for the future contribution level is 17.0% of covered payroll.
+As a result, our outlook for the future contribution level is 7.7% of covered payroll.
 The Initial Funding Surcharge has been excluded from this outlook for future contribution levels since it will only be paid for a temporary period of time.